iustin24/SSRF/README.md

 # SSRF
 ## SSRF Methodology Flowchart
-Since I've seen so many people ask what to do once they get a request back to their collaborator instance, I created this flowchart to present what I usually do to test and escalate SSRFs. !Disclaimer!
-(These are only the techiques I test for.
-There are a few other ways of bypassing ssrf filters, which are not included in the flowchart.)
+Since I've seen so many people ask what to do once they get a request back to their collaborator instance, I created this flowchart to present what I usually do to test and escalate SSRFs.
+## Disclaimer
+These are only the techiques I test for.
+I am sure there are a few other ways of bypassing ssrf filters, which are not included in the flowchart, however this is only touches I personally test against.
 <img src=https://github.com/iustin24/SSRF/blob/main/iustinSSRFflowchart.png>
 ## False Positives:
 DNS queries only are rarely exploitable, and should never be reported without any additional impact.